ddowse/pf-tunnelactive/README.md

-## pf-tunnelactive
+## pf-tunnelactive - TESTVERSION
 Check and restart OpenVPN Client(s) and Cascade Setup

 This PHP Code is using the native php functions of pfsense to check the status of OpenVPN client connections.
-The intention and main purpose of this script is to keep 3 tunnel in a cascade setup alive and restart all tunnels in the correct order in the event of a disconnect of any of the VPN connections.
+The idea of this script is to keep 3 tunnels alive in a cascade configuration and to restart *all* the tunnels if a single tunnel disconnects.

 ### Installation

 Download the code from github.

 ### Usage
 The Script can be run via shell(ssh) and send into the background like this